KEMONOYA/zettelkasten/ZETTELKASTEN/Barrow's formula.md

 # Barrow's formula

-Barrow's formula gives the solution to a first order differential equation with the initial condition $(t_{0},x_0)$ that is invariant along side straight line on its dir, and it is of the form
+Barrow's formula gives the solution (the [[integral curve]]) to a first order differential equation (respectively, [[direction field]]) of the form $\dot x = v(t)$ with the initial condition $(t_{0},x_0)$, and it is of the form
 $$\varphi(t) = x_{0} + \int_{t_0}^t v(\tau)d\tau.$$
-The form of the differential equation $\dot x = v(t)$ implies that Barrow's formula

-It is based on Barrow's theorem (the fundamental theorem of calculus) that expresses the mutually inverse relationship between differentiation and integration.
+It is based on Barrow's theorem (the fundamental theorem of calculus) that expresses the mutually inverse relationship between differentiation and integration, since this formula can be seen as the result of integrating both sides of the differential equation above.

 ___
 # References